MrDopey/webscrape-to-wikijs/README.md

 Relative path: ../../reference/api/api-reference.md
 ```

+**Note**:
-**Note**: Both the directory structure and target filename are normalized to lowercase with hyphens.
+- Directory structure and target filenames are normalized to lowercase with hyphens
+- Original URLs are preserved during discovery for both `drive.google.com` and `docs.google.com`
+- Link rewriting only converts to relative paths for files in your CSV inventory

 ## CSV Column Reference